franchsli/whatsapp_clone_django/README.md

 - Some messages width break the chat container after using 'show more'.
   - This happens only when the text has a long chain of chars without a single space.
-    **POSSIBLE FIX** Only if the text is long enough get a list of 'words' in the text if the word is too long use the logic mentioned above.
+    **POSSIBLE FIX** Only if the text is long enough get a list of 'words' in the text if the word is too long add espaces every x number of characters.
 - When a user archives a contact, all group-like chats in which the contact is in will be archived as well.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat